-You discovered our list of office employee onboarding ideas.
+You discovered our list of new employee onboarding activities.

-Office employee onboarding ideas are activities that teams engage in to welcome new hires.
-Examples include doing in-house tours, playing on-boarding icebreakers, and offering onboarding gifts.
-The purpose of these activities is to help new employees feel comfortable and acclimate.
+Employe onboarding activities are ideas and games to welcome new team members.
+Example activities include doing in-house tours, playing on-boarding icebreakers, and offering onboarding gifts.
+The purpose of these activities is to help introduce new employees and make them feel part of the team.
 Therefore, these ideas require the participation of the existing team members.

 This article covers

 - fun ways to introduce new team members